Back to Results

 Henry Reichman

-Henry Reichman is Professor Emeritus of history at California State University, East Bay.
-The author of The Future of Academic Freedom and Censorship and Selection: Issues and Answers for Schools, he chaired the Association of American University Professors' Committee A on Academic Freedom and Tenure from 2012 to 2021.
+Henry Reichman is professor emeritus of history at California State University, East Bay.
+The author of The Future of Academic Freedom—which won the Eli M. Oboler Memorial Award from the American Library Association—and Censorship and Selection: Issues and Answers for Schools, he chaired the American Association of University Professors’ Committee A on Academic Freedom and Tenure from 2012 to 2021...